ohshitgorillas/ReducedReachKBLayer/README.md

 The right hand accesses navigation functions such as arrow keys and page up/down.
 It also brings a few common symbols used in programming to within reduced reach.

+I have avoided placing navigation functions in the spaces reserved for `u` and `o`.
+This is because, in experience, "typos" are

 ### Function Keys
 The number row keys are mapped to the function keys (`1` as `F1`, `2` as `F2`, ... `=/+` as `F12`).